|

 -

-No, all you need for the exercises, you will learn during the day.
+No, all you need you will learn during the day.

 -